aumouvantsillage/guillaume.baierouge.fr/src/2021-04-23-a-riscv-core-in-racket.md

 > array type, I am allowed to manipulate it as a whole,
 > or I can reference each array element as if it were a separate signal.

-In Racket, my first impression was that a signal of vectors would be less efficient because each write operation would create a new vector.
+My first impression was that a signal of vectors would be less efficient because each write operation would create a new vector.
-But using a vector of signals turned out to be far worse, because the cost of reading at any arbitrary location outweighs the benefits.
+But using a vector of signals turned out to be far worse, because the cost of reading at any arbitrary location outweighed the benefits.

 The [benchmarks](https://github.com/aumouvantsillage/Virgule-CPU-Racket/tree/main/benchmarks)
 folder contains five programs that compare the speed an memory usage of various